mtainaz/BookReview/README.md

 # Book Review Website with OAuth Authentication & Semantic Book Recommender

 ## Overview
-This is an ongoing project for a Book Review Website where users can search, view, rate, and review books.
-The website also features a semantic book recommender.
+This is a Book Review Website where users can search, view, rate, and review books.
+The website also features a semantic book recommender which recommends books based on user preferences.
 Users can log in or sign up securely via third-party authentication providers (e.g., Google) using OAuth and manage their sessions through cookies.

 ## Technologies
 * **Frontend:** React